overstimulation signs

 Guided reset

-Pause for a simple reset: close your eyes, inhale for four counts, exhale for six, and imagine a soft margin of space around you before continuing.
+Pause, close your eyes, inhale for four counts, exhale for six, and name one steady sensation.